Commander Hay Hens And Chicks

 Commander Hay is the perfect hardy, drought tolerant succulent for rock gardens; this variety produces dusty gray-green leaves that develop into deep red with green tips for a stunning display of colour; a lovely low addition to containers

-Commander Hay Hens And Chicks's attractive succulent pointy leaves emerge grayish green in spring, turning dark red in color with prominent light green tips throughout the season.
+Commander Hay Hens And Chicks is primarily valued in the garden for its distinctive form, with the flower stalks towering over the foliage.
 It features unusual clusters of green star-shaped flowers with pink bracts rising above the foliage in mid summer.
-The fruit is not ornamentally significant.
+Its attractive succulent pointy leaves emerge grayish green in spring, turning dark red in color with prominent light green tips throughout the season.
 The brick red stems can be quite attractive.

 Commander Hay Hens And Chicks is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.